Getting started

 Once you’ve created an account, you’ll need an API token:

-1. Copy the token and securely save it for future use.
+Copy and store the API token in a secure location for future use.

 Note: